MD-PREV (Prevalence and impact of genetic muscle disorders in NZ)

 Funded by the Health Research Council and the Brendel Trust.

 When pushing for improvements in services and health care delivery, it is important to be able to provide evidence for why changes need to be made.
 In the area of genetic muscle disorders it is difficult to make these arguments, as there is little information about who and how people are affected by these disorders.

-The study aims to find out how many adults and children in New Zealand are diagnosed with a genetic muscle disorder and the impact the conditions have on them and those close to them.
-The study will also look into previously hidden financial costs to families and gaps in current services.
-The findings will be used to identify how services can be improved to assist those living with these conditions.
+The study aimed to find out how many adults and children in New Zealand are diagnosed with a genetic muscle disorder and the impact the conditions have on them and those close to them.
+The study also looked into previously hidden financial costs to families and gaps in current services.
+The findings were used to identify how services can be improved to assist those living with these conditions.

 Genetic muscle disorders included are:

 - limb-girdle muscular dystrophy